Union Minister inaugurates fishermen convention in Kerala | Law-Order

 - India

-Kochi, Nov 22 (PTI): Minister of State for Fisheries, Animal Husbandry and Dairying and Information and Broadcasting L Murugan on Monday said the Centre had earmarked Rs 7.5 crore to set up integrated fishermen villages with schools and healthcare facilities, amolmg others.
+(Eds: RPT after correcting typo in para-1) Kochi, Nov 22 (PTI): Minister of State for Fisheries, Animal Husbandry and Dairying and Information and Broadcasting L Murugan on Monday said the Centre had earmarked Rs 7.5 crore to set up integrated fishermen villages with schools and healthcare facilities, among others.

 He was speaking at the inauguration of the 'Fishermen Convention' organised by Kerala Pradesh Fishermen Group (BMS) at Munambam near here.